Electronic Press Kit

 Packed with playfully-presented early literacy concepts, children and their grownups create original rhymes to traditional folk songs, raise their voices to play with the alphabet's many amusing sounds, and sing along to favorite children's books.

-Finger play, movement, picture books and an engaging, highly-interactive banter between presenter and audience make this show a hit with toddlers, preschoolers and kindergarteners.
+Finger play, movement, picture books and an engaging, highly-interactive banter between artist and audience make this show a hit with toddlers, preschoolers and kindergarteners.

-Words fly and imaginations spin as participants are encouraged to display their creativity in a failure-free zone.
+Words fly and imaginations twirl as children are encouraged to let their creativity shine in a failure-free zone.